John-Abbott-College/4A8-Notes/08_SQLite_and_Csharp.md

 ##### 1. Prepare

 The database receives the SQL string, with or without parameters.
 The SQL string is analyzed, parsed and compiled.

 If there are parameters specified in the SQL command (*i.e*. `UserID = @name`), then the ‘compiled SQL code’ inserts a reference to the data that will be used when the SQL code is executed.
 (In other words, it creates a pointer to a variable, that is filled in only when the data is bound)

 ##### 2. Bind

 Any parameter that needs to be sent as part of the query needs to be *bound*.
 That means that the database will be sent the data and store this data in the pointer location defined in the prepare statement.

-The bound data is **NEVER** interpreted as SQL
+The bound data is **NEVER** interpreted as SQL.

 ##### 3. Execute

 When the command is executed, the precompiled SQL statement is executed, using the bound data as *inputs only*.
-In other words...
-The bound data is **NEVER** interpreted as SQL.
+In other words, the bound data is **NEVER** interpreted as SQL.

 If the command is a query, the result of the query is stored in the database until it is *fetched*.